NavyasriBethapudi/SQL-Project/README.md

     STEP 3 -> Fix the Date Format before uploading the excel to Sql server.
 I have tried without Fixing the Date format but that errored out as Order Date has 2 different date types(character and date formats mixed).
 So, I have fixed that error first before uploading to server.

     STEP 4 -> Upload the Excel to SQL Server and Clean the Data.
+Excel File - Sales_Q4_2019 Dataset - UPDATED.xlsx

             These are the some of the steps i have taken -
             1. Format the Data Type of the Column Headers or Variables.